programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     import warnings
     warnings.filterwarnings("ignore", message="Could not get FontBBox from font descriptor.*")

-To further verify that pathlib has found, and pdfpplumber has read, all the intended PDFs, you can print the number of agreements imported into Jupyter, as well as their file names.
+To further verify that pathlib has found, and pdfpplumber has read, all your intended PDFs, you can print the number of agreements imported into Jupyter, as well as their file names.

     pdfs = list(ROOT.rglob("*.pdf"))
     print("Found PDFs:", len(pdfs))
     for p in pdfs[:10]:
         print(p)

 Now you can import spaCy, as well as its required PhraseMatcher.
-Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process (converting all text to lowercase for instance) (see Havens, 2022), we perform these actions as part of our dictionary set-up, to reduce processing steps.
-The last line loads spacy's standard English langauge model.
+Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process (converting all text to lowercase for instance) (see Havens, 2022), we perform these actions as part of our dictionary set-up, to hone our approach.
+The last line loads spaCy's standard English langauge model, already downloaded.

     import spacy
     from spacy.matcher import PhraseMatcher, Matcher
     nlp = spacy.load("en_core_web_sm")

-#### Step 4: Dictionary Setup
+### Step 4: Dictionary Setup

 In order to extract meaningful words and patterns (phrases) from our AI licences, we need to remove noisy elements, in our case stopwords that are irrelevant to red flag terms and conditions.
-Although agreements may include more implicit undertones of risk, spaCy works through simple term and phrase matching, opposed to understanding broader language, which would require a processing out-of-scope for this lesson.
+Although agreements may include more implicit undertones of risk, spaCy works through simple term and phrase matching, opposed to understanding broader language, which would requireprocessing out-of-scope for this lesson.
 Nonetheless, our extraction approach works well, due to AI licence agreements being relatively formulaic, with repeating clauses and structures.

 The following code establishes our dictionary of terms and phrases, based on those found through the ESAC register, tool licence guidance, and in consultation with Fenlon.

 For your own purposes, you can easily delete non-relevant dictionary entries, or add to any patterns, directly within this code, however keep in mind that the current dictionary is in keeping with NLP syntax - especially bracketing and the use of commas.

 Therefore, the below provides a blank syntax scaffold to follow:

     name_of_dictionary = {

-In our case, the following terms and phrases are grouped into themes, which outline the main data protection issues surrounding AI licensing, which copyright librarians assess.
+In our case, the following terms and phrases are grouped into themes, which outline the main data protection issues surrounding AI licensing, which copyright librarians regularly assess.

     "risk or AI_theme": {